 Ability to be Hired Percentage: Program completers indicate their employment after graduation.
 The EPP tracks alumni and notes those who are employed in a P-12 district/site within their certification area.
 The table below illustrates the percent of graduates employed in their preparation area and is also disaggregated by content area as well.
-Over the last three years 92% of graduates have found employment within their preparation area - both at the initial and advanced category.
+Over the last three years 89% of graduates have found employment within their preparation area - both at the initial and advanced category.
+Of the remaining 11%, some candidates are pursuing graduate degrees while others are teaching in an area other than their major based on school need.